-BEAD started last year when IBVI wanted to partner with the City of Milwaukee to bring attention to the importance of creating opportunities for those who are blind or visually impaired.
-At IBVI, more than half of our staff are blind or visually impaired, but we know the message is bigger than us.
-So we requested a proclamation from Mayor Tom Barrett, and he granted it, making an official Blind Employment Awareness Day throughout the City of Milwaukee.
+BEAD came to life in 2019 when IBVI partnered with the City of Milwaukee to bring attention to the importance of creating opportunities for those who are blind or visually impaired.
+At IBVI, more than half of our staff are blind or visually impaired—but we know the mission is bigger than us.
+That’s why we worked with Mayor Tom Barrett to dedicate one day a year as Blind Employment Awareness Day throughout the city.

 So, how can you get involved with BEAD?

-In addition to tuning into our Facebook page on May 6th, there are other ways you can help get the BEAD message out.
-Social media is a powerful tool and we hope you will use it to share the BEAD message.
-Blind employment doesn’t just give people a job; it empowers them to be more financially independent and makes them feel like they’re a part of a team.
-Check out our social media pages to find social graphics you can share to your pages to show support and spread the BEAD message.
+In addition to tuning into our social pages before and on May 6th, there are other ways you can help get the BEAD message out.
+Social media is a powerful tool, and we hope you’ll use it to help start a conversation.
+Because blind employment doesn’t just give people jobs—it empowers them to be more financially independent and be a part of a community.
+Follow our pages and be on the lookout for graphics, blogs, and videos you can share to your pages to show support and spread the BEAD message.

-The main goal of this effort is to increase blind employment and you can help with that!
-Visit our careers page for information on which job opportunities are available.
+The main goal behind an awareness day like BEAD is to increase blind employment.
+And you can help with that!
+You can visit our careers page for information on available job opportunities.
 If you’re blind or visually impaired, we invite you to apply.
 If you’re not but you know someone who is, feel free to share open opportunities with them too.
-You can play a role in providing the people around you with fulfilling employment.
+You can play a role in providing the people around you with fulfilling and meaningful employment.